French police accommodation

 Police accommodation on Jiang Guo Dong Lu

 The main police station was the Central Police station on Jiang Guo Dong Lu (former route Stanislas Chevalier).
-It was the headquarters of the French police, at least until the Mallet police station was opened.
+It was the headquarters of the French police, at least until the Mallet police station was opened, replacing the former Shanghai municipality building.
 The large building was also the seat of the mixed court, the special court with a French judge and a Chinese judge seating together.
 Although it was covered up by an ugly entrance and somehow horribly modernized a while ago, it appears that the original structure is still in place.
-Moreover, renovation work has started a few months ago and it seems the final result will look like the old pictures.
-This is where I found copies of the building on Huai Hai lu (see picture).
+Renovation work has started a few months ago.
+Next to this stand twin police accomodation buildings, very the one on Huai Hai Lu.

 The twin building